Can all trees be bonsai

 Growth rate: Bonsai trees require frequent pruning and maintenance to maintain their miniature size.
 Trees with slow to moderate growth rates are more manageable for bonsai cultivation, as they require less frequent trimming and styling.

-See also How to know when to water bonsai
+See also How to make bonsai compost

 Considering these factors will help in selecting the right tree species for bonsai cultivation.
 It is important to research and understand the specific requirements and characteristics of each tree species before attempting to turn it into a bonsai.